 NEW RESOURCE & INVITATION

-- First, a new brief authored by Jane and Marty called Reimagining Boards for High Impact will be released in early December.
+- First, a new brief authored by Jane and Marty called Reimagining Boards for High Impact was released in December 2022.
 The brief contains practical examples from over a dozen nonprofit leaders and highlights six primary areas where boards can focus their energy to strengthen their community relationships and increase their impact.
 We encourage you to share this brief with your fellow board members and staff once it's made available.

-- Second, an upcoming webinar led by Jane and Marty will be held on Tuesday, December 6th from 10:00 AM to 11:00 AM PST (1:00 to 2:00 PM EST.) The webinar will highlight recommendations from the brief and participants will be able to engage in conversation on ways they are utilizing purpose-driven board leadership and network leadership.
-Register for the free webinar down below.
+- Second, a webinar was led by Jane and Marty on Tuesday, December 6th.
+The webinar highlighted recommendations from the brief and participants engaged in conversation on ways they are utilizing purpose-driven board leadership and network leadership.
+Watch the webinar recording on Reimagining Boards for High Impact.

 As you dig into the hard work of introspection and change at your organization, please pass on your promising practices and "aha!" moments.
 BoardSource will be sharing a short form at the time the new brief will be released, where you can share your own story.
 As you continue on your journey, we encourage you to consider reserving time at an upcoming meeting to invite participants to share the things that most engaged, surprised, or challenged them and for the group to identify and discuss points that seem most applicable to your organization.